SiliconLabs/wiseconnect/examples/snippets/wlan/firmware_flashing_from_host_uart_xmodem/readme.md

 ### App Configuration

 - By deafult the application does Fast Firmware upgrade
 - For Safe Firmware upgrade, Delete this preprocessor macro in preprocessor settings, **SL_SI91X_FAST_FW_UP==1**
+- For secure image, only Safe Firmware upgrade is supported.
 - For NCP, only NWP Firmware update is supported.
 - For SoC, both NWP and M4 Firmware updates are supported.
-- For SoC slave mode transfer, add SLAVE_MODE_TRANSFER in preprocessor settings.
+- For SoC, secure image update with secure zone enabled (slave mode), add SLAVE_MODE_TRANSFER in preprocessor settings.
+Please refer to [Appendix](#appendix) for information on secure zone.
-- By default, the application is configured to update the NWP firmware:
+- By default, the application is configured to update the NWP firmware in **app.c** file:
     ```c
      #define FW_UPDATE_TYPE NWP_FW_UPDATE
     ```

-- For M4 update, please change it as shown below:
+- For M4 update, please change it as shown below in **app.c** file:
     ```c
      #define FW_UPDATE_TYPE M4_FW_UPDATE
     ```

 ## Test the Application